Snapchat/Spectacles-Sample/Spectacles-2-Unitree/README.md

 This project provides four main methods of interaction:

-1. **Hand Teleoperation**: Control the robot's arms and hands by mirroring your own hand movements, and view a simulated version of the robot in your Spectacles.
+1. **Hand Teleoperation**: Control the robot's arms and hands by mirroring your own hand movements, and view a simulated version of the robot in your Spectacles. **Toggle hand tracking by tapping your left palm with your right index finger.**

 ![High-fiving the robot using hand tracking](./README-ref/high-five.gif)